patroklos83/cqrs-springboot-axon/README.md

 ## Case Study

 An Inventory Management system uses a microservice in the backend to execute and process Inventory requests [create new item / item stock adjustment].
 When a new Item request is created it is being send as command to Axon Server for processing.
 All the commands stay in a queue until they are executed successfully.

+Due to the fact that the existing SQL database is having a lot of backpressure for READS and WRITES, we decided to split these operations using CQRS pattern.
+Therefore, existing database will handle the incoming WRITE operations in a queue (event-store), eliminating backpressure and reducing  READ operations response time.

 ![enter image description here](/images/create.png)